 Kodu: a visual programming language for creating games

-Kodu is a visual programming language designed for creating games.
+Kodu is a visual programming language designed to create games.
 Kodu is a 3D game development environment that is suitable for kids aged 8-16.
 It allows children to design and program their video games using a visual interface.
-Kodu is a great tool for introducing kids to programming concepts while encouraging creativity and problem-solving skills.
+Kodu is a great coding language to learn while encouraging creativity and problem-solving skills.

 Examples of Kodu projects: